IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

+Next, follow  the steps below to verify the retention policies created for the bucket.

 To complete the next steps, users will be utilizing three (3) browser windows:

-1. Browser window with this demonstration site_description
+1. Browser window with this demonstration script
-2. Browser window with IBM Cloud Portal accessing the COS bucket user Interfaces
+2. Browser window with IBM Cloud Portal accessing the COS bucket user interface
-3. Browser window with IBM Cloud Activity tracker
+3. Browser window with IBM Cloud Activity Tracker

 Once all windows are started, arrange them on separate monitors if available or resize the windows so they are all visible at same time.
 Note, each page utilizes reactive web interfaces which when resized by hide certain menus or icons.